 The legal counsel representing Dr. David Dao, the passenger forced off a United Airlines flight on Sunday, is reportedly known as “the everyman’s lawyer.”
 Thomas Demetrio, also known as “Tom,” made a name in the courts by getting involved in major lawsuits and winning millions of dollars in personal injury cases.
 He is the same attorney who represented former NFL and NHL players and their families in a concussion class action against the leagues, The Chicago Tribune wrote.

 That case, partly filed by the family of late Chicago Bears player Dave Duerson, led to a $1 billion settlement.

 Demetrio, who graduated from the University of Notre Dame and the Chicago-Kent College of Law, is listed as one of the top 100 plaintiff trial attorneys in the United States.
 His track record includes a 2002 scaffolding accident that compensated victims $75 million.

-Now, the Chicago-based lawyer is spearheading the legal team on Dr. Dao’s behalf.
+Now, the Chicago-based Personal Injury Lawyer is spearheading the legal team on Dr. Dao’s behalf.
 He asked in a Thursday conference, “Are we going to continue to just be treated like cattle?
 Bullied?
 Rude treatment?”

 “We all have had enough … angst for flying as it is.
 Don’t treat the people who helped make you be the corporate entity you are like Dr. Dao was treated.”